Indrek Saar: Early life and education

 Indrek Saar was born in Kuressaare, the administrative centre of the Saaremaa island.
 His father Jüri Saar has served as the County Governor of Saaremaa as well as the mayor of the rural municipalities of Pihtla and Kihelkonna and was a member of the Estonian parliament from 2003 to 2007.

 Saar graduated from Kuressaare Secondary School No. 2 in 1991 and studied as an exchange student in Rønne, Denmark.
 He received a master's degree in acting from the theatre faculty of the Estonian Academy of Music in 1996.
 Saar speaks Estonian, English, Danish and Russian, with a limited proficiency in German and French.

 Early career

-In 1995, Saar was cast the role of Raim Randver in the long-running ETV drama Õnne 13.
+In 1995, Saar was cast as Raim Randver in the long-running ETV drama Õnne 13.
 He appeared in the role as a regular cast member until 2015.

-From 1996 to 2005, Indrek Saar was the director of Rakvere Theatre (from 2005, manager of the foundation Rakvere Teatrimaja).
+From 1996 to 2005, Indrek Saar was the director of the Rakvere Theatre (from 2005, manager of the foundation Rakvere Teatrimaja).
 In 2004 and 2005, he served as an adviser at Vanalinnastuudio/Theatre NO99, becoming the chief executive officer of Theatre NO99 from 2006 to 2007.

 Indrek Saar has served as the member of the supervisory boards of the Estonian public broadcaster Eesti Rahvusringhääling, Rakvere Theatre, Theatre NO99, the Estonian National Opera, the Estonian Academy of Arts and the Cultural Endowment of Estonia.
 He is a member of the Association of Professional Actors of Estonia and of the Estonian Stage Fight Society.

 Since 2020, Saar has been a member of the executive board of the Estonian Olympic Committee.